Older woman watching her mobile

 Social media

 On social media, we often assume that we are talking to our friends, but if we are unlucky, it may be someone with completely different objectives.
 It is not uncommon for individuals to have their social media accounts hijacked.
-The fraudster then tries to trick friends of the individual into revealing their response codes so that he/she can log on to their online banking service.
+The fraudster then tries to trick friends of the individual into revealing their response codes so that he or she can log on to their online banking service.
 If one of your friends asks you about response codes or card numbers, it is very likely that it is not your friend who is asking the question.

 Remember: